Sunday, April 24, 2016

 I’ve always called this one “the Goat Cluster,” and not because of its location in the Sea Goat.
 On any passable night with a 6-inch or larger scope, you can see two streams of stars coming off the core that—amazingly—resemble the horns of a goat.
 While the cluster doesn’t offer tremendous resolution for an 8 - 10-inch telescope, plenty of stars are still resolved.
 One of my very favorite fall objects.

-Good God, what can you say about this awesome thing?
-It is high in the sky for northern observers and is shining at magnitude 4.3.
+Good God, what can you say about Andromeda's awesome galaxy?
+It is high in the sky for most Northern Hemisphere observers and is shining at magnitude 4.3.
 Unfortunately, it extends a huge 2.6-degrees.
 That doesn’t harm its brightness; I could often see it naked eye on a clear, dry night from old Chaos Manor South in Mobile’s Garden Historic District downtown.
 It’s not brightness or lack thereof, but that enormous size that makes “Andromeda” less than impressive in larger telescopes.

 Not that larger telescopes don’t have their place with M31 when you want to zoom in on details—and there are plenty of details to be seen here.
 Everything from a tiny, star-like nucleus, to a massive star cloud with its own NGC number, NGC 206, to a huge system of globular clusters, the brightest of which are visible in an 8-inch scope as slightly fuzzy “stars.”